Part of our build your own financial plan series

 The same goes for life insurance.
 If you doubt the coverage you have through your job would be enough to cover your final expenses, pay off debt, and provide for family members, then you may want to buy more life insurance to help close that gap.

-To find out how much you need, use our quick calculators, and then log the numbers on the disability and life insurance worksheet (PDF).
+We'll help you do the math.
+Use our quick calculators, and log the numbers on the disability and life insurance worksheet (PDF).

 If you want to beef up your coverage, you have 2 options.